Sport and active recreation grants for facilities and equipment

 - upgrades that increase the function of a facility

-- upgrades that ensure minimum safety standards
+- upgrades that improve safety, compliance or competition standards

-- projects that increase community access.
+- projects that increase community access to sport and recreation.

 What you can't apply for